linsalrob/ComputationalGenomicsManual/README.md

 # Copyright

 This manual is Copyright Robert A. Edwards.
+2018.

 # Citation

 If you wish to cite this manual, please cite: *Edwards, R. 2018.
 Computational Genomics. https://linsalrob.github.io/ComputationalGenomicsManual/.
 Accessed [today's date]*

+# References

+We have an [extensive list of references](References/) available, but if you find something missing that we should have cited (a) we're sorry, we tried to remember all of them and (b) please email Rob or provide a pull request and we'll add it.